 That was all.
 The boy tried to feel OK.
 He had done it, but it hadn’t been him.
 He never did things like that.
 Never.

 Disowning Anger and Pain

 I was that six year-old boy.
 This was the first time I remember doing something destructive or dishonest and disowning the act.
 I felt nothing while doing such things and couldn’t admit to having done anything wrong.
+It wasn’t part of my identity back then.
 I never did anything wrong.
 That wasn’t me.